Momus was the Greek God of ridicule and sarcasm. He sounds like the god for me, I’d definitely build him a shrine.

 Amphitrite – the wife of Poseidon, god of the sea.
 Because she was quite jealous of a beautiful maiden called Scylla, Amphitrite threw herbs into a well where Scylla was bathing and this transformed her into a monster with twelve feet, six heads and the voice that resembled the bark of a dog.

-Artemis – the goddess of hunting and chastity, and interesting fun-fact was raised by a she-bear.
+Artemis – the goddess of hunting and chastity, and interesting fun-fact was raised by a she-bear (imagine the yo’mamma jokes she survived in high school, that’s why is was angry).
 Once a King neglected to include her in a general sacrifice to the gods.
 Artemis responded to the snubbing by sending a huge boar to destroy his kingdoms grain and cause famine.

-Dionysus – the god of wine .
+Dionysus – the god of wine.
 He sounded like a bit of a ragamuffin you’d find on schoolies week, and was often depicted riding a panther.
-Dionysus invented wine and gained a devoted following, however the King of Thrace often had to have a stern word with him as he disapproved of the behavior of Dionysus’ followers.
+Dionysus invented wine and gained a devoted following, however the King of Thrace often had to have a stern word with him as he disapproved of the behaviour of Dionysus’ followers.